 git status and syncs only what has changed.
 I added awareness of our repo’s stable branch, so that you’re free to commit as you like, and your changes will still end up on the AWS machine.

 Using our script, which we call

 pushuat, we are able to develop at least 3x faster than in a local VM.
 We even see 10x+ development speed improvements for some parts of the codebase, where it is practically impossible to make changes because the app is so resource intensive.

 The script runs rsync every second, which is very low effort compared to learning vim or committing and pushing and pulling every iterative change on your feature branch.
 Not to mention that you probably have development specific config changes that you don’t want to commit.

 Here are a few of the symptoms you and your team should watch out for, to tip you towards working on cloud machines:

-At Credit Karma we run two machines in concert to create one development environment.
-That comes out to about $500/mo.
+We run two machines in concert to create one development environment.
+That comes out to about $X00/mo.

 I personally only need one development environment at any given moment.
 When it comes to my happiness and productivity as an engineer, I find it very worth it.